 - Reason No 1: It is the new world order and it is fun!.

-Presented at the TopQuants 2014 Autumn meeting.
+This Top-Ten list was Presented at the TopQuants 2014 Autumn meeting.
 Find the entire talk here.